Synthetic Abundance Maps for Unsupervised Super-Resolution of Hyperspectral Remote Sensing Images: Introduction and Related Work

 Inspired by these advances, we propose to adapt this concept to hyperspectral remote sensing images with a particular attention to urban scenes.
 In this work, we introduce a new framework for generating synthetic abundances images based on the dead leaves model, tailored to the characteristics of low-resolution remote sensing data.
 This approach enables the training of super-resolution neural networks without relying on any real high-resolution hyperspectral ground truth data, thus removing a major bottleneck in supervised learning.
 The contributions of this study are threefold:

 \begin{enumerate}

 \item We demonstrate the feasibility of training super-resolution networks for hyperspectral images entirely on synthetic data.
-This strategy enables unsupervised learning, as no paired real ground-truth data are required, thereby overcoming the common limitation of scarce or unavailable references.
+This strategy leverages the known PSF of the hyperspectral sensor to ensure realistic data generation and enables unsupervised learning, as no paired real ground-truth data are required, thereby overcoming the common limitation of scarce or unavailable references.

 \item We introduce a synthetic HS data generation process designed specifically for remote sensing scenarios, and show that it leads to competitive super-resolution results.

 \item We propose to generate synthetic HSI through hyperspectral unmixing, which serves as a form of spectral compression.
 This approach is both lightweight and computationally efficient, significantly reducing the cost and complexity of data synthesis.